newaetech/sonata-rp2040/README.md

-# Raspberry Pi Pico SDK Examples
+# RP2040 Firmware for Sonata Board

 ## Getting started with CMAKE